turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 4. Feel free to take notes on [this form](https://docs.google.com/document/d/1RS2S9AjvLQ8nSHcyqwB4pxXVEWcO5HvHDfGdfLnxymo/edit) for your partner to have for future reference.

 ### Next, to start the conversation:
 1. The person who wrote the cover letter please share with the other person an overview of your cover letter and what kind of feedback you are mostly looking for.
 Share the job posting you used for your cover letter or details about your objective if there is no advertised position(3 min).
-Your partner(s) will give you feedback by responding to following checklist below to guide their review and feedback (10-15 min).
+Your partner(s) will give you feedback by responding to following checklist below to guide their review and feedback.

-### Cover Letter Checklist (10-15 min)
+### Cover Letter Checklist (10 min)
 * Introduction: Is the opening paragraph strong?
 Does it grab the reader’s attention?
 * Body paragraph: Are the middle paragraphs compelling?
 Do they demonstrate the candidate’s worthiness by focusing on                 accomplishments and proven performance?
 Are key words highlighted from the job description?
 * Closing: Is there an assertive call to action in the closing paragraph?